LarsGKodehode/react-strict-mode/README.md

 ## Custom hooks
 ### useCategories.js
 [useCategories.js](src/utilities/customHooks/useCategories.js)
-An better alternative, than writing this each time you need to make a request, is to extract it into a custom hooks for fetching data.
+A better alternative than the FetchData component.
+Extract the functionality into a custom hooks for fetching data.

 ## Further reading
 - React Docs